allpro/form-manager/README.md

 be disabled in response to data-entry.
 **All things are possible, and this mark-up never needs to change!**

-All data handling and logic is set in the form-configuration.
+**ALL data handling and logic is set in the form-configuration.**
 If you want to adjust validation requirements, you do it there; _not_ inside the presentation components.
-You can add cosmetic properties to the form-fields as you like; FM does not know or care about this.
+You can add cosmetic properties to the form-fields in your presentation component as normal; FM does not know or care about this.

-If you have a rich form that spans multiple screens, with some fields that popup in dialog boxes, this is no problem.
-FM does not 'wrap' your form, so you can use any component structure you wish - just pass it `props.form` so you can integrate the data with FM.
+If you have a rich form that spans multiple screens, with some controls inside a popup dialog-box, that's no problem.
+FM does not 'wrap' your form, so you can create any component structure required - just pass in `props.form` so you can integrate the data with FM.

 ## What Can FormManager Do?